 The science of spending

-Finance expert Ted Richards explains how understanding why we spend can you save money.
+Finance expert Ted Richards explains why we spend, and how to save.

 Have you ever bought something on sale, be it shoes, camping gear or jousting sticks?
 You didn't really need them, but they were such a bargain!
 Or do you find it really hard to find the motivation to ring around for a better deal on your electricity or check the fees you are paying on your super, even though you know you should?